vitessio/website/content/en/docs/user-guides/schema-changes/managed-online-schema-changes.md

 - `vtctld` resolves the relevant shards, and the `primary` tablet for each shard.
 - `vtctld` pushes the request to all relevant `primary` tablets.
 - If not all shards confirm receipt, `vtctld` periodically keeps retrying pushing the request to the shards until all approve.
-- Internally, tablet's persist the request on a designated table in the `_vt` schema. **Do not** manipulate that table directly as that would cause inconsistencies.
+- Internally, tablets persist the request in a designated table in the `_vt` schema. **Do not** manipulate that table directly as that can cause inconsistencies.
 - A shard's `primary` tablet owns running the migration.
 It is independent of other shards.
 It will schedule the migration to run when possible.
 A tablet will not run two migrations at the same time.
 - A migration is first created in `queued` state.
-- If the tablet sees queued migration, and assuming there's no reason to hold up, it picks the oldest requested migration in `queued` state, and moves it to `ready` state.
+- If the tablet sees queued migration, and assuming there's no reason to wait, it picks the oldest requested migration in `queued` state, and moves it to `ready` state.
 - Tablet then prepares for the migration.
 It creates a MySQL account with a random password, to be used by this migration only.
 It creates the command line invocation, and extra scripts if possible.
 - The tablet then runs the migration.
 Whether `gh-ost` or `pt-online-schema-change`, it first runs in _dry run_ mode, and, if successful, in actual _execute_ mode.
 The migration is then in `running` state.
 - The migration will either run to completion, fail, or be interrupted.
 If successful, it transitions into `complete` state, which is the end of the road for that migration.
 If failed or interrupted, it transitions to `failed` state.
 The user may choose to _retry_ failed migrations (see below).